 Developing new medications to treat patients is a lot of work.
 In this video, learn about all of the steps necessary to bring new therapies developed in medical research all the way into clinical care.

 In the years since forming the joint venture, i360 has reviewed more than 100 innovative ideas from all areas of the Health System from Cardiology and Urology to Emergency Medicine and Nursing.
 They have prioritized six of these ideas and are now accelerating three through initial prototyping in preparation for seed funding.

 Prior to the formation of this alliance, breakthroughs at The Feinstein Institute over the last 10 years have led to the creation of 11 start-up companies.
 The Feinstein Institute now has more than 200 active patents that comprise 80 distinct technologies.

-In addition to advancing discoveries to market, the Office of Technology Transfer is available to assist in the following areas:
+In addition to advancing discoveries to market, the Office of Intellectual Assets is available to assist in the following areas:

 - Negotiation of License agreements

 - Confidentiality Agreements (CDAs)